Kachi-Awaji/GIT-intro/Lesson-2.md

 ` $ `

 This is called a prompt.
-It's where you enter/type commands into the shell.
+It's where you will enter/type commands into the shell.
 We are now ready to learn a few shell commands.